codeverlan/open-interpreter/README.md

 - `server/api.py`: Contains the Flask server and API endpoints.
 - `frontend_config.yaml`: Configuration file for frontend-specific settings.
 - `frontend/src/`: React components for the user interface.
+- `docs/`: Contains documentation for various features, including the AgentManager.

 To modify the API endpoints, update the routes in `interpreter/server/api.py`.
 To change the front-end components, edit the files in `interpreter/frontend/src`.